 The court may require you to answer questions under oath, and can allow the creditor or the creditor’s lawyer to question you about your financial situation and means and ability to pay the debt.
 Neither the creditor nor the creditor’s lawyer is allowed to directly cross-examine you, and the court may forbid any questions from the creditor or the creditor’s lawyer that, in the circumstances, are oppressive or unfair.
 You are entitled to be represented at the hearing.

 If you are not at the court hearing, and the court is not satisfied that the application should be granted, the court will issue a summons for you to attend the court for questioning.
 This summons may also require you to produce documents detailing your financial situation.

-If you do not attend the court as required by the summons, you cannot be fined, but the court can issue a warrant of apprehension for the police to arrest you and take you to court at a later date (r 61.07, form 61H, Magistrates’ Court General Rules).
+If you do not attend the court as required by the summons, you cannot be fined, but the court can issue a warrant for the police to arrest you and take you to court at a later date (r 61.07, form 61H, Magistrates’ Court General Rules).
 The police officer who makes the arrest has the power to release you if you undertake or promise to appear at court on that date (s 14(2)–(4) JDR Act).

 The court (not a court officer in this case) is required to question you about your financial situation and consider the circumstances of your failure to make the payment.
 The court may confirm, vary or cancel the instalment order.
 It is absolutely essential that you are represented at this hearing.

 This procedure is sometimes misused by creditors or their representatives to pressure debtors to make further instalment agreements and incur extra legal costs.
 If you are served with this summons, seek advice from a financial counsellor.

 If the court is satisfied that you are able to pay the instalments as required under the instalment order and that you have “persistently and wilfully and without an honest and reasonable excuse” failed to make payment, it can sentence you to up to 40 days imprisonment (s 19 JDR Act).